ethersphere/bee-docs/docs/bee/working-with-bee/logs-and-files.md

 ## Data Locations

-### Bee Clef

-Configuration files are stored in `/etc/bee-clef/`

-Key material and other data are stored in `/var/lib/bee-clef/`

 ### Bee

-Configuration files are stored in `/etc/bee/`

-State, chunks and other data is stored in `/var/lib/bee/`
+Configuration files are stored in `/etc/bee/`.
+State, chunks and other data are stored in `/var/lib/bee/`